By Hayley Keagan

 - AASB 16 is intended to better show the financial leverage and working capital of the lessee – does recognising a peppercorn lease at fair value achieve this?

-- Recognising a peppercorn lease asset at fair value on the balance sheet is not likely to demonstrate the not-for-profits reliance on the lease arrangement – perhaps disclosure regarding the arrangement is more important.
+- Recognising a peppercorn lease asset at fair value on the balance sheet is not likely to demonstrate the NFP’s reliance on the lease arrangement – perhaps disclosure regarding the arrangement is more important.

 - The AASB intends to consider peppercorn lease issues as they apply to the private sector and public sector NFP entities.
 This could result in a narrow application of the requirements.

 If you are, or know of an NFP that has peppercorn leases, subscribe to PKF updates to obtain developing information as it comes to light.